AI Crawler Comparison 2026: GPTBot, ClaudeBot, Perplexity, Google, Grok & More

 Which AI crawler brings the most traffic?+

-Can I treat different crawlers differently?+
+Can I treat different crawlers differently in robots.txt?+